-We are grateful to the sponsors, funding organizations, and donors that have supported Victoria Hand Project and have helped us get this far.
+Victoria Hand Project is deeply grateful to the sponsors, funding organizations, and donors that have and continue to support us in our mission to provide prosthetic care.
 We would like to thank the following supporters for their noteworthy contributions:

-The TD Bank Group provided Victoria Hand Project and the University of Victoria with $1 million (CAD) in December, 2019, as part of the TD Ready Challenge.
-This award will allow us to expand our operations across North America to help children with scoliosis and upper-limb amputees.
-We will provide these 3D printed scoliosis braces and upper-limb prosthetic arms to patients in remote and under-served communities!
+The TD Bank Group provided Victoria Hand Project and the University of Victoria with $1 million (CAD) in December 2019, as part of the TD Ready Challenge.
+This award will allow us to expand our operations across North America to help children with scoliosis and upper-limb amputees in remote and under-served communities!

 Google believes technology can make a better world, faster.
 The Google.org Impact Challenge supports Canadian nonprofit innovators using technology to tackle the world's biggest social challenges.
 Victoria Hand Project was chosen as one of the top ten finalists to receive $250,000 in March 2017.
 Watch VHP in 'A Little Help' Video.

 Grand Challenges Canada has been instrumental in establishing VHP!

 In 2014 GCC awarded a $112,000 dollar grant to Prof. N. Dechev's laboratory to conduct the initial design and development of the 3D printed prosthesis, and to facilitate our research trials in Guatemala and Nepal.

 In 2016 GCC further awarded $65,000 to extend the work to full-scale delivery of 3D Printed Prosthesis in Cambodia and Nepal.

 NSERC (National Science and Engineering Research Council), for the Discovery Grant program which provided the seed funding to initiate this project many years ago in its infancy!
 As well, the NSERC USRA program helped to fund undergraduate engineering students for this project.